 Flip the slices over and repeat the rub on the other side once again, wait for the “wet” look before proceeding.

 This is a great time to get the smoker ready.

-You can use ANY smoker to cook these but preferably one that can cook at at the recommended temperature of 240°F.
+You can use ANY smoker to cook these but preferably one that can cook at at the recommended temperature range of 225-240°F.

 Once your smoker is preheated and ready to go, you can proceed with the smoking process.

 I placed my slices on racks to make it easy to transport out to the smoker.
 I also left the slices on the racks during the cooking process.

 My favorite pans/racks can be seen HERE and they are stainless steel, heavy duty and save you hours of cleanup time.